hhttu/pipmart/README.md

    - A dynamic, responsive user interface implemented using React.

 4. **Automatic Database Population**
    - A link allows any visitor to auto-populate the database with **6 users** (3 sellers and 10 items each).
+   Three sellers are testuser1, testuser2, testuser3.
    - The database resets before each re-population.

 5. **Browse Items**